ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Securing JavaScript Frontends Against Logic-Based Attacks - <a href="https://medium.com/illumination/securing-javascript-frontends-against-logic-based-attacks-66dc09d08be0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maximilian Oliver`**

+<blockquote>How I Hardened My Web App’s Logic and Stopped Trusting the Browser.
+Continue reading on ILLUMINATION »</blockquote>

+<h3>2.
+The Complete Guide to Setting Up Your JavaScript Development Environment on ServiceNow - <a href="https://medium.com/techtalk-with-bill/the-complete-guide-to-setting-up-your-javascript-development-environment-on-servicenow-666bad344fe5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bill Martin`**

+<blockquote>Supercharge your programming journey: Build real-world JavaScript apps in the cloud — no downloads or installs needed.
+Continue reading on TechTalk With Bill »</blockquote>

+<h3>3.
+Node.js Command Line Crash Course: Everything You Need to Start Building Today - <a href="https://medium.com/@krunalkanojiya/node-js-command-line-crash-course-everything-you-need-to-start-building-today-e082ca6bd88f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Krunal Kanojiya`**

+<blockquote>Your friendly guide to using Node.js from the command line — no scary tech words, just simple steps to get you coding
+Continue reading on Medium »</blockquote>

+<h3>4.
+That Time I Confused a ? a : b with a ?? b in JavaScript - <a href="https://flytoleisure.medium.com/that-time-i-confused-a-a-b-with-a-b-in-javascript-4f8a5bc26ae1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Leisure Rife`**

+<blockquote>Learn the difference between the ternary operator and nullish coalescing.
+Understand nullish vs falsy with examples and a cheat sheet.
+Continue reading on Medium »</blockquote>

+<h3>5.
 7 ES6 Features I Misused (and How They Cost Me Hours of Debugging) - <a href="https://javascript.plainenglish.io/7-es6-features-i-misused-and-how-they-cost-me-hours-of-debugging-5267ed1f2717?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shahzaibasif`**

 <blockquote>Modern JavaScript is powerful… but it bit me more than once
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>6.
 Top 20+ Node.js Interview Questions & Answers — Beginner to Advanced - <a href="https://aws.plainenglish.io/top-20-node-js-interview-questions-answers-beginner-to-advanced-dc90cddc7621?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ajit Kumar`**

 <blockquote>Node.js is one of the most in-demand backend technologies thanks to its speed, scalability, and ability to handle real-time apps.
 Continue reading on AWS in Plain English »</blockquote>

-<h3>3.
+<h3>7.
 Why Karve Nagar is the Best Place to Learn Full Stack Java in Pune - <a href="https://medium.com/@skillsitacademyfaculty/why-karve-nagar-is-the-best-place-to-learn-full-stack-java-in-pune-12d8c72cfed1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `skillsitacademy faculty`**

 <blockquote>Karve Nagar has quietly grown into one of Pune’s most learner-friendly micro hubs.
 For students and career switchers who want a serious…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>8.
 Javascript and it’s “DOM” (Document Object Model). - <a href="https://medium.com/@hasanimamta2007/javascript-and-its-dom-document-object-model-ae0c067d44e8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mamta Hasani`**

 <blockquote>The Document Object Model (DOM) in JavaScript is a programming interface for HTML documents.
 Continue reading on Medium »</blockquote>

-<h3>5.
-JavaScript Array Methods — The Ultimate Guide to Mastering Data Manipulation - <a href="https://the-expert-developer.medium.com/javascript-array-methods-the-ultimate-guide-to-mastering-data-manipulation-fca1a440b64e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**

-<blockquote>👨🏻‍💻If you’ve ever worked with lists of data in JavaScript — whether it’s 🔋
-Continue reading on Medium »</blockquote>

-<h3>6.
-Your JS App Feels Sluggish?
-Kill These 7 Hidden Memory Leaks - <a href="https://medium.com/tech-vibes/your-js-app-feels-sluggish-kill-these-7-hidden-memory-leaks-17cc4197f395?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asian Digital Hub`**

-<blockquote>1.
-Event Listeners That Never Say Goodbye
-Continue reading on Tech Vibes »</blockquote>

-<h3>7.
-A Complete Guide to Hiring Dedicated Java Developers in Germany 2025 - <a href="https://medium.com/@netsetsoftware1/a-complete-guide-to-hiring-dedicated-java-developers-in-germany-2025-2797542a86c0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NetSet Software`**

-<blockquote>Looking to hire Java developers in Germany?
-NetSet Software offers expert Java web development services in Berlin and beyond.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Object Method Shorthand: A Simple Trick to Write Cleaner JavaScript - <a href="https://javascript.plainenglish.io/object-method-shorthand-a-simple-trick-to-write-cleaner-javascript-c61e9cdd5420?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer Awam`**

-<blockquote>Learn Object Method Shorthand in JavaScript.
-A simple trick to write cleaner, modern, and more readable code.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>